verpeteren/evolution_original/README.md

 ```

 When the `--input` parameter is not set a Ui will start with several random generated examples
-When the '--input` parameter is set, that will be used as a input.
+When the `--input` parameter is set, that will be used as a input.
-When the '--input` parameter is not "-" and the `--copy-path' parameter is set, the application will create a new image file if the input file changed.
+When the `--input` parameter is not "-" and the `--copy-path` parameter is set, the application will create a new image file if the input file changed.
 On success, the input and output files will be written (with timestamp prefix) in the copy-path directory.

+### Animations
+It is possible to create an animation by using the `--output` parameter:

+- the `--output` parameter needs to be set to an animation filename (e.g. `.gif` extension)
+- the 'DSL' needs to contain at least 1 `T` Operation
+When the `--time` parameter is set, the file will contain frames between t=0.0 and that end time.

-### Ui modes
+### Ui mode

 | Action | Select mode | Zoom Mode |
 | ------ | ----------- | --------- |